moltin/taxjar-example/README.md

 ### Tax Codes

 TaxJars API has [an endpoint](https://developers.taxjar.com/api/reference/?javascript#categories) that describes different tax categories.
-As tax can different based on the _type_ of product you are selling, the categories from that endpoint need to be married with the product stored in Moltin.
+As tax can differ based on the _type_ of product you are selling, the categories from that endpoint need to be married with the product stored in Moltin.

 To do this, we will create [custom data](https://docs.moltin.com/advanced/custom-data) for our products which allows us to add additional fields to our products and store the TaxJar Category code so that when adding products to Moltin, you can be explicit about the tax that should be applied.

 ### Nexus

-TaxJars API has [and enpoint](https://developers.taxjar.com/api/reference/?javascript#nexus) that returns nexus information. `Nexus` is a legal term for a geographical region that you sell products in.
-For this example, we will be selling clothing to New York so the Nexus will be New York (as represented below from TaxJar).
+TaxJars API has [an enpoint](https://developers.taxjar.com/api/reference/?javascript#nexus) that returns nexus information. `Nexus` is a legal term for a geographical region that you sell products in.
+For this example, we will be selling clothing to New York so the nexus will be New York (as represented below from TaxJar).

 ```json
 {